 Child protection means protecting children from physical abuse, emotional abuse, sexual abuse or neglect.
 It also means helping children to grow up into confident, healthy and happy adults.

 If you have any concerns, relating to safeguarding, about a child at our school who you feel needs additional help and support, please do come and speak to one of the members of staff listed below:

-The Designated Safeguarding Lead (DSL) is Amrit Dokal, (Headteacher).
+The Designated Safeguarding Lead (DSL) is Amrit Dokal, (Headteacher) firstname.lastname@example.org

-The designated Governor who acts as a link between the DSL and the Governing Body is Kamal Kainth
+The designated Trustee who acts as a link between the DSL and the Edison Trust Committee is Suvir Rai email@example.com.

-The designated governor responsible for liaising with the Local Authority and/or partner agencies, as appropriate, in the event of allegations being made against the Headteacher is Kamal Kainth
+Suvir Rai is also the designated Trustee responsible for liaising with the Local Authority and/or partner agencies, as appropriate, in the event of allegations being made against the Headteacher.

-Posters with photos of our DSL and Deputy DSL are displayed in our staff room and in our main reception area.
+Posters with photos of our DSL and Deputy DSLs are displayed in our staff room and in our main reception area.

 It is important to act fast if you suspect abuse as some signs of abuse can disappear quickly.
 If you are uncertain, you might find it helpful to discuss your worries with someone you know who works with children and families.
 This could be a teacher, school nurse, health visitor or social worker.

-LBH Children’s Service office is open Monday to Thursday 9am to 5pm, Friday 9am to 4.45pm
+London Borough of Hounslow Children’s Services office is open Monday to Thursday 9am to 5pm, and Friday 9am to 4.45pm.

 Hounslow Civic Centre